By Carla King | Updated 11/11/2018

 Our beach is shallow—muddy at low tide with lots of stingrays, so we go to nearby beaches (Escondido, Santispac) to swim or walk out to the point where the water’s deeper.
 Find out more about Posada Concepción on the web and on Facebook.

 In the morning you may notice residents hiking up “Good Heart Trail” across the highway.
 It’s about a 90-minute round trip and offers a great view of Bahia Concepcion.
-Every Thursday, Franz, hailing from Portland via Austria, leads a group of avid hikers that meets in the parking lot at 8 am sharp.
-They may walk or drive to the hiking location.
-If you want to join them, wear long pants, good shoes, a hat, and bring water and snacks.
+Every Thursday, Franz, who hails from Portland via Austria, leads a group of avid hikers that meets in the parking lot at 8 am sharp.
+They may walk or drive to the hiking generic viagra sildenafil 100mg location.
+You are welcome to join, but please be prepared.
+Wear long pants, good shoes, a hat, and bring water and snacks.
 The hike usually ends at a local eatery.

 Playa Escondida | km 112

 Playa Escondida, or “hidden beach,” is a short walk from Posada and separated from neighboring Playa Los Cocos (see below) at high tide by a small, rocky promontory.
 There are about ten palapas on the beach, some of which are occupied by smaller RVs and truck campers for the season.
 There are no amenities, just outhouses, and the vendors come by daily with most everything you need.